coin8086/cloudworker/design/draft.md

 * Storage (Azure Storage file share/...)
 * Monitor (Azure Monitor/...)

+Hereafter PowerShell is used to describe the control plane operations.

 #### Components

-Here PowerShell is used as one of the available tools for resource operations.

 Create a pair of queues for requests and responses separately